-As a registered voice acting talent on Voices.com, you won’t ever have to worry about doing unpaid jobs, because our SurePay™ service ensures that all voice actors receive payment for every project they complete.
+As a registered voice talent on Voices.com, you won’t ever have to worry about doing unpaid jobs, because our SurePay™ service ensures that all voice actors receive payment for every project they complete.

-SurePay helps you worry less about getting paid, so you can focus more on delivering the highest quality of voice over work, resulting in great client reviews that help you stand out in the marketplace.
+SurePay™ reduces the fear of failing to get paid, so that you can focus all of your energy on delivering the highest quality of voice over work, which will in turn result in positive client reviews that help you stand out in the marketplace.

 You can easily view all your project earnings under the ‘Payment’ section of your account.